 - any court order or agreement regarding child or spousal support

-* If you have an agreement for spousal support and are now seeking a court order for spousal support there are some important considerations.
-For more information see Changing an Agreement
+* If you already have an agreement for spousal support and are now seeking a court order for spousal support there are some important considerations.
+For more information see Changing Spousal Support.

-Spousal support orders should acknowledge the financial advantages and disadvantages arising from the relationship or its breakdown and relieve related economic hardship.
+Spousal support orders are generally intended to acknowledge the financial advantages and disadvantages arising from the relationship or its breakdown and relieve related economic hardship.
 Orders should also promote economic self-sufficiency in so far as it is practical.
 Sometimes, particularly when the relationship was relatively short and the parties’ incomes are roughly equal, these objectives will have been met through the division of family property without the need for a spousal support order.